Broceliande

 Broceliande forest

-First of all, know that Broceliande’s forest is the biggest forest of Bretagne!
+First of all, Broceliande’s forest is the biggest forest of Bretagne !

-Its names as well as its multiples legends is full of mysteries.
-It first appeared in the “Novel of Rou”, written by an english and normand (from Normandy’s region) Wace.
-It tells the story of a breton’s knight in Brecheliant’s forest (or “Brec’h” meaning hill in breton’s language).
+Its names as well as its numerous legends are full of mysteries.
+It first appeared in the “Novel of Rou”, written by an english and normand guy (from Normandy’s region), Wace.
+It tells the story of a breton knight in Brecheliant’s forest (or “Brec’h” meaning hill in breton’s language).

-Afterwards, the famous poet Chrétien of Troyes wrote the adventure of Arthur!
-The breton’s name of the forest was bit by bit francis to become “Breilien”, so Broceliande through the centuries.
+Afterwards, the famous poet Chrétien of Troyes wrote the adventure of Arthur !
+The breton’s name of the forest slowly changed to become “Breilien”, then Broceliande through the centuries.

-So many celtic writings and legends belongs to this forest, also mysterious, linked to Arthur’s stories, of Merlin, but also fairies and leprechaun legends.
-We will explain them to you point by point to satisfy your curiosity, and to help you understand in what way Broceliande is so special!
+So many celtic writings and legends belongs to this forest, linked to Arthur’s stories, Merlin’s, but also fairies and leprechaun legends.
+We will explain them to you to satisfy your curiosity, and to help you understand in what way Broceliande is so special !

 Merlin